Garry Kasparov: Assessment and legacy

-Kasparov received a Chess Oscar eleven times as the best chess player of the year, in 1982-1983, 1985-1988, 1995-1996, 1999, and 2001-2002.
+Kasparov received a Chess Oscar eleven times as the best chess player of the year, in 1982–1983, 1985–1988, 1995–1996, 1999, and 2001–2002.
+He was also awarded the Marca Leyenda trophy in 1997.
 Between 1981 and 1991, he won or tied for first place in every tournament he entered.
-In 1999, Kasparov reached an Elo rating of 2851 points, a record that stood for over thirteen years: on 10 December 2012, Carlsen achieved an unofficial rating of 2861 points, with which he topped the next release of the rating in January 2013.
-With the exception of the PCA period and sharing first place with Kramnik in 1997, Kasparov led the rating list from 1985 to 2006.
-On 1 January 2006, Kasparov ranked first with a coefficient of 2812.
+In 1999, Kasparov reached an Elo rating of 2851, a record that stood for over thirteen years, until Carlsen achieved 2861 in January 2013.
+With the exception of the PCA period and sharing first place with Kramnik in 1996, Kasparov led the rating list from 1985 to 2006 – a total of 255 months.
+On 1 January 2006, Kasparov ranked first with 2812.
 However, he was excluded from the FIDE rating list of 1 April 2006 because he had not participated in tournaments for the previous twelve months.

 The rivalry between Kasparov and Karpov (often referred to as the "two Ks") is one of the greatest in the history of chess.
 In six years they played five matches comprising 144 games.
 For a long time there was personal enmity between Karpov and Kasparov.
 The conflict between the two men also had a political connotation.
-Karpov was considered a representative of the Soviet nomenklatura, while Kasparov was young and popular, positioned himself as a "child of change", willingly gave candid interviews and (especially in the West) had an aura of a rebel, although he never was a dissident.
+Karpov was considered a representative of the Soviet nomenklatura, while Kasparov was young and popular, positioned himself as a "child of change", willingly gave candid interviews and (especially in the West) had an aura of a rebel, although he was never a dissident.
 Kasparov's 1985 victory coincided with the start of perestroika in the Soviet Union.

 Carlsen said of Kasparov: "I've never seen someone with such a feel for dynamics in complex positions."
 Kramnik has opined that Kasparov's "capacity for study is second to none", adding "There is nothing in chess he has been unable to deal with."
 In 2007, the international consulting company Synectics published a rating of 100 living geniuses in science, politics, art and entrepreneurship, in which Kasparov ranked 25th.
+Less known about Kasparov is his emphasis on physical fitness, including taking a month off each year to work out strenuously.